szgula/UofG_Robotics_TDP/Documentation.md

 There must be two strikers, two defenders and a goalkeeper.
 We must consider either two, three of four wheeled robots.

-Note: Although the platform of choice was Matlab(with it's wonderful packages such as Simulink and Stateflow), we have chosen Python as the technology to go ahead with.
+Note: Although the platform of choice was Matlab(with it's convenient packages such as Simulink and Stateflow), we have chosen Python as the technology to go ahead with for reasons staded in the next section.

 Objective